dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

 | redis.images.commander | The image to use for Redis Commander. | Yes | rediscommander/redis-commander:latest |
 | redis.storageClass | The storage class for Redis to use for persistence.
 If not supplied, the default storage class is used. | No | - |

- *NOTE*:
+>__Note__:
-- The tenant, role, and storage services use GRPC.
+> - The tenant, role, and storage services use GRPC.
 If the Ingress Controller requires annotations to support GRPC, they must be supplied.

 6. Install the driver using `helm`: